 process, which involves a number of optimizations, is useful for accelerating

 simulations.
-See Getting Started with MATLAB Coder and MATLAB Classes for
+See Getting Started with MATLAB Coder (MATLAB Coder) and MATLAB Classes (MATLAB Coder) for

 Note: Most, but not all, System objects support code generation.
 Refer to the particular object's reference page for information.

 Using the MATLAB Function block, you can include any System object and any MATLAB language function in a Simulink model.
 This model can then generate embeddable code.
 System objects provide higher-level algorithms for code generation than do most associated blocks.
-For more information, see What Is a MATLAB Function Block? in the Simulink documentation.
+For more information, see What Is a MATLAB Function Block?.

 Using the MATLAB System block, you can include in a Simulink model individual System objects that you create with a class definition file.
 The model can then generate embeddable code.
-For more information, see MATLAB System Block in the Simulink documentation.
+For more information, see MATLAB System Block.